schollii/sandals/README.md

         def slot(self):
             pass

-when a signal connected to a `handler.slot()` is emitted.
-The script times how long it takes to emit a million signals, and does this a 1000 times.
+when a signal connected to a `handler.slot` is emitted.
+The script times how long it takes to emit a million signals, does this a 1000 times and averages.

 The result is not conclusive: the gain is 0% in the above capture, and a couple separate run showed around 2-4%.
-Either way, in a typical application this speed difference would be completely irrelevant and unnoticeable.
+Either way, in a typical application this speed difference would be completely unnoticeable.

 ### Connection establishment speed

-The next test compares the memory used by connections, and the time required to establish connections -- no signal emission is involved.
-This shows that pyqtSlot'd methods are about 6 times faster to *connect* to, than "raw" methods.
-This is significant, but would only matter in an application where *establishing* raw connections was a significant portion of the total cpu time of the application, not a common occurrence IMO.
+The next test in the output compares the memory used by connections, and the time required to establish connections -- no signal emission is involved.
+The time results show that pyqtSlot'd methods are about 6 times faster to *connect* to, than "raw" methods.
+This is significant, but would only matter in an application where *establishing* raw connections was a significant portion of the total cpu time of the application.
+This is not a common occurrence IMO.

 For example,
-if half the CPU time of an app is establishing raw connections (presumably because a huge number of objects are being created and destroyed that either emit or receive), then switching to pyqtSlot'd methods could bring this down by 45% approximately.
-But in most GUI applications, establishing connections is likely to be sporadic, when dialog windows are opened, threads started, graphics scene objects created, lists populated.
-These operations involve, in my experience, much more than just establishing a few connections; various functions must be called, classes instantiates etc. I doubt the speed effect would be noticeble, but it is good to know how it could be affected, and this information could certainly help focus profiling: if you see a reaction to a click take a long time, take a quick look at the number of raw connections established as a result of the click, compared to the rest of the code involved in reacting to the click.
+if half the CPU time of an app is spent establishing raw connections (presumably because a huge number of objects are being created and destroyed that either emit or receive), then switching to pyqtSlot'd methods could bring this down by about 45%.
+But in most GUI applications, establishing connections is likely to be sporadic: when dialog windows are opened, threads started, graphics scene objects created, lists populated.
+These operations involve, in my experience, much more than just establishing a few connections; various functions must be called, classes instantiated etc. I doubt the speed effect would be noticeble, but it is good to know what could affect connect speed, and this information could certainly help focus profiling: if you see GUI reaction to a click take a long time, take a quick look at the number of raw connections established as a result of the click, compared to the rest of the code involved in reacting to the click.

 ### Connection memory

-In terms of memory, the test shows that establishing connections to raw methods take somewhere between 10 and 80 more memory than to pyqtSlot'd methods.
-The accuracy is rather low due presumably to platform-dependent limitations of memory size computation, although the numbers are consistent across runs.
+In terms of memory, the results show that establishing connections to raw methods take 10 to 100 times more memory than to pyqtSlot'd methods.
+The accuracy is rather low due presumably to limitations of memory size computation funcions used, although the numbers are consistent across runs.
 It would be nice to have a more accurate measurement, but if we take those numbers at face value, 1000 pyqtSlot'd connections uses about 20k, vs 440k for the same number of raw connections.
-Since 1000 connections at any given time is again not very likely, and 440k is really not worth worrying about on a desktop, most applications don't need to care.
+Since 1000 connections at any given time is again not very likely, and 440k is really not worth worrying about on a desktop, most applications probably don't need to care.
 It would certainly be important where memory is at a premium like (current) mobile devices and embedded systems.
-I suppose establishin a 1000+ connections is possible in a GUI table view where each row of the table model is listening for changes from a data object.
+I suppose establishing a 1000+ connections is possible in a GUI table view where each row of the table model is listening for changes from a data object.

 Feedback on the above would be most appreciated, it is very easy to get performance analyses